-Some widely used methods for generating monoclonal antibodies have been around for the better part of a century, while others have been developed in the past few years.
+Some widely used methods for generating mAbs have been around for the better part of a century, while others have been developed in the past few years.

-ly a mouse) with the target antigen and then fusing its spleen cells with myeloma cells.
+Hybridomas, for instance, are created by immunizing an animal (typically a mouse) with the target antigen and then fusing its spleen cells with myeloma cells.
 Long considered the bedrock of antibody development, the hybridoma approach is reliable.
 However, because it allows any B cell to fuse with myeloma cells, it necessarily includes a high number of naïve or early-stage B cells that are unlikely to produce a high-quality antibody.
-This forces scientists to screen excessive numbers of hybridoma cell lines a costly process - to find a cell line that produces an effective antibody for the target antigen.
-This approach also suffers from very long turnaround times; it can take three to four months to generate the desired antibodies, which slows research in general but is especially problematic for scientists building new, sometimes urgently needed, diagnostic tests.
+This forces scientists to screen excessive numbers of hybridoma cell lines-a costly process-to find a cell line that produces an effective antibody for the target antigen.
+This approach also suffers from very long turnaround times; it can take three to four months to generate the desired antibodies, which slows research in general, but is especially problematic for scientists building new, sometimes urgently needed, diagnostic tests.

-Another approac h that's similar in concept to the hybrido ma method is B cell immortalization, which uses the Epstein-Barr virus instead of myeloma cell fusion.
-The resulting immortalized B cells are excellent for continuously secreting antibodies, but they have the same low efficiency for producing high-quality antibodies as hybridomas.
-This method is generally considered time-consuming and complicated.
+Another approach that's similar in concept to the hybridoma method is B-cell immortalization, which uses the Epstein-Barr virus instead of myeloma cell fusion.
+The resulting immortalized B cells are excellent for